typeduck/amqp-to-mongo/README.md

 **TRANSLATECONTENT** is turned off.
 When turned off, the messages are saved as binary types.

-If the AMQP properties content-type and/or content-encoding are specified, the content will be translated.
+If the AMQP message properties *content-type* and/or *content-encoding* are specified, the content will be translated.

 - *application/json* is parsed into JSON object
 - *text/\** is read as a string